 If you can boil water, you can make simple syrup.
 The staple cocktail sweetener more than earns its name, consisting, simply, of equal-parts granulated sugar and water.
 From there, the variations are endless.
-Like your sweetener sweeter?
-Up the ratio to two to one, sugar to water.
-Looking to add a little zip to your Paloma or oomph to your Old Fashioned?
-Steep a couple of jalapeño slices or cinnamon sticks.

-How to make The Simple Syrup Cocktail
+Watch Now: How to Make Simple Syrup

 Add the sugar and water to a small saucepan over medium heat.